rails-sqlserver/tiny_tds/README.md

 TinyTDS is fully tested with the Azure platform.
 You must set the `:azure => true` connection option when connecting.
 This is needed to specify the default database name in the login packet since Azure has no notion of `USE [database]`.
 You must use the latest FreeTDS 0.91.
 FreeTDS must be compiled with OpenSSL too.

+IMPORTANT: Do not use `username@server.database.windows.net` for the username connection option!
+You must use the shorter `username@server` instead!

 ## Using MiniPortile